rustfoundation/foundation.rust-lang.org/news/a-q4-recap-2022-reflection-from-rebecca-rumbul-rust-foundation-executive-director-ceo.md

 I’m so pleased that our search to fill these roles resulted in Gracie and Sage coming aboard.
 I believe their expertise is helping drive positive collaboration between the Rust Foundation and the wider Rust Community.&nbsp;

-In Q4, we also opened recruitment for a Security Engineer role, which was made possible thanks to generous support from OpenSSF Alpha-Omega as part of our Security Initiative.
+In Q4, we also opened recruitment for a Security Engineer role, which was made possible thanks to generous financial support from <a target="_blank" rel="noopener" href="https://openssf.org/community/alpha-omega/">OpenSSF Alpha-Omega</a> and in-kind support from Platinum Member <a target="_blank" rel="noopener" href="https://jfrog.com/">JFrog</a> as part of our Security Initiative.
 This position is now closed to new applicants as we are wrapping up the hiring process.
 I look forward to announcing our new Security Engineer in the coming weeks\!

 Finally, in December, we opened up two additional software engineering roles, which are still open (at the time of publishing this blog).
 One of our Software Engineer roles is dedicated to security support in the Rust ecosystem, while the other will be crates.io-focused.
 Prospective candidates can learn more about these open roles on our [<u>careers page</u>](https://foundation.rust-lang.org/careers/).